Have A Nice Country

 - Quest for Glory I has a smiley face in Yorick's room.
 When you look at it, Yorick will say "Have a nice day!"

-- A smiley face pops up just before the Allied Time Bomb goes off in Red Alert 3, along with the caption "Have a Nice Day".
+- A smiley face pops up just before the Allied Time Bomb goes off in Command & Conquer: Red Alert 3, along with the caption "Have a Nice Day".

 - Battlefield: Bad Company features the smiley prominently in its box art as well as in game grenades.

-- Unreal Tournament has the secondary fire of the flak cannon, wich launches an explosive shell with a smiley face painted in the front.
+- Unreal Tournament has the secondary fire of the flak cannon, which launches an explosive shell with a smiley face painted in the front.
 This means that you can only see the smiley face when being shot at with the flak cannon.
-Not sure if it also is in Unreal Tournament 2004 and Unreal Tournament 3.

 - In Misfile, Rumisiel often wears a T-shirt with a straight line for a mouth and a slogan which simply reads "Have a Day".